layilin/SP23-33852/_annotations/book4.md

 [plant] 149.462n mezamby.
 Gilmore identifies mezamby as probably *Cleome gynandra*, a plant whose native range is the tropical and subtropical Old World.

 [plant] 149.462n Jamaica prickle-weed.
 Might refer to *Amaranthus spinosus*, a plant sometimes known as prickly callaloo.
-Its native range includes Mexico and the tropical Americas.
+Its native range is Mexico and the tropical Americas.

 149.462n esculent.
 Suitable for food, edible.